brajeshjaishwal/family-tree/README.md

 2) dotnet restore

 Run server
-1) yarn server
+1) in one terminal or command prompt run "yarn server" command

 Run client
-1) yarn client
+1) in other terminal or command prompt run "yarn client" command

-Now head over to http://localhost:3000
+Now head over to "http://localhost:3000"
 1) it will ask to register
 2) then login
 3) now you are able to create family tree, save it and reload it